Metaldehyde: Production and properties

 Metaldehyde is flammable, toxic if ingested in large quantities, and irritating to the skin and eyes.
 It has a white crystalline appearance with a menthol odor.

-Metaldehyde is obtained in moderate yields by treatment of acetaldehyde with various acid catalysts, such as hydrogen bromide, and cooling.
+Metaldehyde is obtained in moderate yields by treatment of acetaldehyde with chilled mineral acids.
 The liquid trimer, paraldehyde is also obtained.
 The reaction is reversible; upon heating to about 80 °C, metaldehyde and paraldehyde revert to acetaldehyde.